 The Stolt-Nielsen and Lamps Plus cases

-After Bazzle the use of class action arbitration, which was previously quite rare, increased.
-Hundreds, perhaps thousands of class action arbitrations took place.
-Courts could infer consent through class action arbitration from the silence of an agreement.
+After Bazzle the use of class arbitration, which was previously quite rare, increased.
+Hundreds, perhaps thousands of class arbitration agreements took place.
+Courts could infer consent through arbitration from the silence of an agreement.

 Stolt-Nielsen v.
 AnimalFeeds rose out of a Federal investigation determining that Stolt-Nielsen and other shipping companies had participated in illegal price-fixing.
 AnimalFeeds and others brought class-action antitrust lawsuits.
 AnimalFeeds’ suit was subsequently referred to arbitration.
 AnimalFeeds then sought to proceed on a class basis.
 The propriety of class arbitration was submitted to a panel of three arbitrators; the panel concluded that class arbitration was permitted.

 The shipping contract (known as a “charter party”) was absolutely silent as to whether a class arbitration process could be used.
 Instead of searching for a default rule in either New York or maritime law, the arbitration panel held as a matter of public policy that class action treatment should be available in the circumstances, thus going outside the language of the charter party and the applicable law.
 But arbitrators are not common law judges.
 They can’t just do what they think is right.
 There has to be a legal or contractual basis for their actions.
 Because the charter party was silent and no analysis was done as to a legal default rule, the arbitrators exceeded their jurisdiction.
 The US supreme court also showed open hostility to action arbitration, calling it fundamentally different from binary arbitration, and noting that it lacks the primary advantages of arbitration agreements for which appellate review is sacrificed— speed, economy, informality, and confidentiality—while increasing risk.